This years theme is "Life in Trappist-1"

 2016 1st Place winner - Ethan from St. John Paul II Catholic Academy

 Through this engaging contest, students in grades K-5 will explore the exciting science of astrobiology as they create original artworks to illustrate how alien lifeforms may have adapted to the unusual environments in which they live.
 By participating in this contest, students will learn about evolution and adaptation, the discovery of planets around other stars, and the diversity of life both on our planet and beyond.
 Imagine the possibilities, have fun, and win prizes.

 Notre Dame, IN 46556

-Winners will be determined by a panel of judges and announced March 17, 2017 on this website and contacted by email.
+Winners will be determined by a panel of judges and announced by May 4, 2018 on this website and contacted by email.

 Thanks to contributions from Notre Dame alumni and supporters, the iLocater research group is sponsoring a cross-curicular educational contest to engage grade school students in science and the search for life elsewhere in the universe.

 The Department of Physics at Notre Dame engages in many other educational outreach activities.
 Explore them here.